ProBeat: Android adoption needs a bigger slice of Pie

 Those aren’t very high bars.

-That said, keep in mind that Android is on 2 billion monthly devices, and that’s a growing number.
+That said, keep in mind that Android is on 2 billion monthly devices, and that number is growing.
 So whatever percentage we’re talking about, that slice is bigger with every Android release because the pie is getting bigger.

 Still, I think Android Pie could really break out and beat its predecessors.
 It will take a lot to make that possible, but I’m nonetheless betting on it.